PhluantMobile/dojo_js/README.md

 });
 ```

-_Required for all expandable ads, interstitial/banner ads that need close funcitonality, and any ad that will run in MRAID._
+_Required for all expandable ads, interstitial/banner ads that need close functionality, and any ad that will run in MRAID._

 [top](#dojo-framework-library)